 3) if you're ready to try skin-on-skin massage to the abdomen, ask your massage therapist how they will drape (knowing the steps and what to expect can make for an easier experience)

 Steph had been doing a lot of yoga, meditation, and mental health work.
 She identified her abdomen as a place she held a lot of stress.
-I suggested trying massage therapy to the area, explained the draping (she opted to wear a tube top), and how I would apply touch to her stomach.
+I suggested trying massage therapy to the area, explained various draping options (she opted to wear a tube top), and how I would apply touch to her stomach.
 We gave it a go.
 She said it was a bit weird at first - having someone "rub her tummy" - but along with some deep arm stretches and rib cage rocking, it became one of her favorite parts of the massage session.

 I Want a Massage BUT I'm Worried About Series